blue-batteau

 • Donate: The best way for residents to support this ongoing effort is to donate to Feed More (go.rva.gov/feedmore).
 A $5 donation provides 20 nourishing meals to residents in need.
 These donations will directly support food distribution in the Richmond region the week of November 4.

-• Donate (your time): The Community Foundation for a Greater Richmond will host volunteer opportunities for residents who want to donate their time.
-More information and sign-up links will be available in the coming days.
+• Donate (your time): The Community Foundation for a Greater Richmond is sharing volunteer opportunities related directly to food insecurity and food access.

 • Donate (your food): Feed More will accept donations of food.
 You can learn more about how and what to donate on feedmore.org.